mariefourriere/Main-eventer/README.md

 The code will be on [a gitHub repo](https://github.com/G-uillaume/Main-eventer).

-The final version is made with Bulma framework, this is the one you can see on the [github page](https://g-uillaume.github.io/Main-eventer).
-But for the purpose of the exercise we made a responsive version in full CSS, which you can see on the github repository ([HTML](responsive.html), [CSS](responsive.css)).
+The final version is made with Bulma framework, you can find it [here:](https://g-uillaume.github.io/Main-eventer).
+But for the purpose of the exercise we also made a responsive version in full CSS, which you can see on the github repository ([HTML](responsive.html), [CSS](responsive.css)).

 # Sources

 [Bulma.io](https://bulma.io)

+# Web page overview